jnand/cortland-guide/pages/crypto/gnupg.md

 ### Export subkeys ###

-Export only our private subkeys in preparation to evict the private master key.
+Export only your private subkeys in preparation to evict the private master key.

 `❯ gpg --export-secret-subkeys --armor AA78C02FE62BF171 > private-subkeys.gpg`